 The drug Proin is the most commonly prescribed drug for dogs with urinary incontinence.
 Before you give the drug to your dog, please research, and check side effects that can occur with the drug Proin.

 "Proin Seemed to speed her passing"

 "Our 5-Year-old spaniel went downhill after taking Proin, she did have other medical conditions, but this seemed to speed her passing, within 7 days."

 " Do NOT USE Proin !
 Our 3 yr old boxer was placed on this drug a month ago (2 tablets per day, for spay incontinence).

 Although the drug addressed the leaking problem it has our dog on the verge of death.
 The vet assured us there were NO side effects, except for possibly getting hyper.
 She stopped eating, drinking, is lethargic, heavy breathing, vomiting.
 The worst of the effects arose 3 days ago.
 Took her to the vet today and they suspect kidney failure.
-When she got home I researched Proin and was stunned on the amount of information (since 2009) that is on the internet warning of this drug.
+When she got home I researched Proin and was stunned by the amount of information (since 2009) that is on the internet warning of this drug.
 I have immediately stopped giving her Proin and can only hope I stopped administering it in time.
-As of now she's been off the drug for 24 hours and is chewing ice cubes and a very little food (wont drink).
+As of now she's been off the drug for 24 hours and is chewing ice cubes and a very little food.
 She's lost 10 pounds in 30 days.
 I'll be back to update, good or bad, in a day or two. "